 - Yield: 8 1x

 - Cuisine: American

 Cranberry-orange sauce on whole grain crostini with goat cheese makes a beautiful (and quick!) appetizer.

-- 1 small loaf of artisan whole grain bread, sliced into ½-inch thick slices
+- 1 small loaf of crusty whole grain bread, sliced into ½-inch thick slices

 - 2+ tablespoons olive oil

 - 10 ounces goat cheese, preferably at room temperature (Brie, ricotta, or cream cheese would be fine substitutes)